JackyTea/Mock-Stocks-Collaborative/.github/PULL_REQUEST_TEMPLATE.md

 ## Developer Checklist

-- [ ] I have verified my changes to confirm that it works.
+- [ ] I have verified my changes to confirm that it works
+- [ ] I have added the appropriate label to this pull request
+- [ ] I have linked the corresponding issue to this pull request